Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/weight_paint/properties.rst

    to individual Vertex Group weights in such way that their ratio stays the same.

    Since the ratio is undefined if all weights are zero, Multi-Paint cannot operate on vertices that do not have any weight assigned to the relevant Vertex Groups.
-For this reason it also doesn't allow reducing the weight all the way to zero.
+For this reason it also does not allow reducing the weight all the way to zero.
 When used with X-Mirror, it only guarantees completely symmetrical result if weights are initially symmetrical.